The best and most essential poems by John Donne (1572-1631)

 Song: ‘Go and catch a falling star‘.
 This is one of Donne’s most cynical poems: the speaker of the poem argues that finding a woman who will remain faithful is as impossible as catching a falling star from the sky.
 The reference to ‘mermaids singing’ may have inspired T. S. Eliot’s line from ‘The Love Song of J. Alfred Prufrock’ about hearing the mermaids singing, each to each.
 You can listen to Richard Burton reading the poem here.

 ‘The Ecstasy‘.
 This love poem turns the idea of ‘purity’ on its head, arguing that a truly pure love can only be founded on physical union.
 Body and soul should not be seen as separate entities, but two complementary elements, both of which are essential in order for true love to be possible.
+It begins: